Solo Travel in China: Here’s What You Need to Know Before Going

 Many restaurants also require you to order your food through Alipay or WeChat.
 It is often not in English and can be confusing to order so it will take some time to get used to that as well.

-You can also set up a transit card on Ali pay so that you can get around by the train or public transportation.
+You can also set up a transit card on Alipay so that you can get around by train or public transportation.
 The staff in the metro was able to help me set this up quickly before I got on the metro.
-For reference there is a tab within an Alipay and you can just go through the prompts..
+For reference, there is a tab within an Alipa,y and you can just go through the prompts..

 Prepare for the extreme language barrier

 The toughest part for me was the language barrier.
 Literally, no one knows English.
 So if I struggled finding my way or had a question about the menu, I could not really get by.
-Google translate in Baidu translate did help, however it got very exhausting translating every single conversation.
+Google Translate and Baidu Translate did help, however, it got very exhausting translating every single conversation.
 Especially since if I was asking for directions, but Google translate they would reply before I could get them to voice their answer in the app.
 This can be really challenging, especially as a solo traveler, so be mentally prepared for getting around due to the lack of English spoken in the country.

 Use aMap for directions